 Ask a person what comes to mind when you say “Halloween”, and they might reply with “candy”, “costumes”, and “haunted houses”.
 But even more spooky than “haunted houses” is the amount that people end up spending on this “minor holiday”.
 Over the years, Halloween has become one of the most expensive holidays (Americans plan to spend $9.1 billion to celebrate Halloween).
 As a day meant to remember the dead, the saints, and the martyrs, today it is heavily commercialised.
 And it’s no longer regarded as a “kid’s holiday”.
 These days, more adults are joining in the fun (and in the spending).
 So where can a frugal person go to celebrate All Hallows’ Eve?

-In addition to our public libraries, museums, heritage centres, monuments, and parks (also don’t forget the myriad of events in the Frugal Week Planner), there are other lesser known places where you and your family can experience Singapore like a tourist, bond and make memories, and gain a deeper appreciation for our nation’s history, national institutions, and civic and urban visions for the future.
+In addition to our public libraries, museums, heritage centres, monuments, and parks (also don’t forget the myriad of events in the Frugal Week Planner), there are other lesser-known places where you and your family can experience Singapore like a tourist, bond and make memories, and gain a deeper appreciation for our nation’s history, national institutions, and civic and urban visions for the future.
 The best part is that all these places are free for Singaporeans and PRs.
-In visiting most of the places listed below, I’ve had an enjoyable time, took advantage of many photo ops, and learned a great deal about the inner workings of our nation.
-And since 1 Oct, a new site has just been added to the list – now you get a free tour of the Incineration Plants and Semakau Landfill (inclusive of a free ferry ride). (more…)

 If you haven’t yet taken a ride on the Sentosa Line, the new intra-island cable car service that connects Siloso Point to Merlion Plaza, now’s a good time to try it.
 For just $39 (or $135 for a family of 4), you can get unlimited rides on both cable car lines (Mount Faber Line & Sentosa Line) for an entire year.
 That’s just $6 more than the usual price for a one-time ticket to ride both lines.
-It also includes entry fees into Sentosa (U.P. $1 by foot, $4 by the Sentosa Express monorail) and a whole host of privileges: (more…)
+It also includes entry fees into Sentosa (U.P. $1 by foot, $4 by the Sentosa Express) and other privileges: (more…)

 When I was younger, I used to enjoy getting things by post; as an adult, I quickly realised that the letter box is more often filled with bills, useless advertisements, or urgent notices rather than actual letters (or at least the ones that are pleasant and joyful).
 Perhaps that’s why many people subscribe to magazines or newspapers.
 It’s like having a dear old friend visiting you on a regular basis.
 But I found magazine and newspaper subscriptions to be quite expensive here.
 That is, until I found out that you can get them for free (digitally) through the NLB. (more…)